xizon/funda-ui/packages/TagInput/README.md

 | `onChange` | function  | - | Call a function when the value of an HTML element is changed.
 It returns three callback values. <br /> <ol><li>The first is the control (**HTML Element**)</li><li>The second is the current value (**Array**)</li><li>The third is the current string value (**String**)</li></ol> | - |
 | `onBlur` | function  | - | Call a function when a user leaves a form field.
 It returns only one callback value which is the Control Event (**Event**) | - |
 | `onFocus` | function  | - | Call a function when an form field gets focus.
 It returns only one callback value which is the Control Event (**Event**) | - |

-> Note: Enter or space to add an element

 It accepts all props which this control support.
 Such as `style`, `data-*`, `tabIndex`, `id`, and so on.